 - How to Calculate the Rate of Corrections

 Participants will apply theoretical knowledge to real-life cases in small working groups

 End of Day 1

-Preventing, Detecting and Combating Fraud and Corruption in ESI Funds –
+Day 2: Anti-Fraud Game of Jo Kremers on Preventing, Detecting and Combatting Fraud and Corruption in ESI Funds

 (including coffee breaks and lunch)